St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 Sugar Bay Resort: Our All-Inclusive Home on St. Thomas

-Our temporary home on St. Thomas, the 300-room, sprawling Sugar Bay Resort — a Wyndham Resort at our visit and now independently run — is one of the few all-inclusive properties in the Virgin Islands.
-Not a big fan of large, all-inclusive, we nevertheless enjoyed our brief stay at the Wyndham and spent most of our limited on-property time in the three large interconnecting pools, playing water basketball with other guests instead of playing on the small beach.
+Our temporary home on St. Thomas was the 300-room, sprawling Sugar Bay Club Suites & Hotel.
+It was a Wyndham Resort at our visit and is now one of many independently run lodges.
+Not a big fan of large, all-inclusives, we nevertheless enjoyed our brief stay and spent most of our limited on-property time in the three large interconnecting pools, playing water basketball with other guests instead of playing on the small beach.

 For general information about the USVI, head to USVI Tourism, St. Thomas, or call 800/372-USVI.